shaunlebron/pacman/README.md

 Accuracy
 --------

-It is a major goal of this project to stay as closely accurate to the original arcade game as reasonably possible.
+It is a goal of this project to stay reasonably accurate to the original arcade game.
 The current accuracy is due to the work of reverse-engineers Jamey Pittman and Bart Grantham.

 Currently, the coordinate space, movement physics, ghost behavior, actor speeds, timers, and update rate match that of the original arcade game.

 ### Inaccuracies

-The **timings** of certain non-critical events such as score display pauses and map-blinking animations are currently approximated until they are closely measured.
+The **timings** of certain non-critical events such as score display pauses and map-blinking animations are currently approximated.

-Unfortunately, you **cannot use original Pac-Man patterns** in this version because of the nondeterministic pseudo random number generator used to turn the frightened ghosts.
+Unfortunately, you **cannot use patterns from the original Pac-Man** because of complications with random number generators.

-Also, the **collision detection** works a little differently by checking if Pac-Man occupies the same tile as a ghost before and after ghost positions are updated.
-This is to prevent pass-through "bugs" of the original, which seemed to happen more in this version than the original.
-The collision detection may need fixing.
+Also, the **collision detection** is tighter than the original (checked twice as often) to prevent pass-through "bugs".

+I also chose to leave out the **overflow bug** which shifts a ghost target when Pac-Man is facing up, [detailed here](http://donhodges.com/pacman_pinky_explanation.htm).

 ### Report/Fix Bugs

-I'd love to hear any issues you have with any inaccuracies that may detract or simply annoy.
+Feel free to report any inaccuracies that may detract or simply annoy.
 Any reverse-engineers willing to contribute their expertise to this project would be a big help as well!

 Future Work
 -----------